Core20Plus5 (Children and Young People)

 Young Carers

-There were 547 East Riding residents (aged 5-17) identified as a carer, which represented 1.2% of the total 15-17 population; a proportion significantly lower than the England average.
+As of the 2021 Census, there were 547 East Riding residents (aged 5-17) identified as a carer, which represented 1.2% of the total 15-17 population; a proportion significantly lower than the England average.

 Children’s Weight